-14. Whether AQAR was placed before statutory body ?
+Plan of Action Achivements/Outcomes Implementation of EGovernance University has deve eloped its own Management Information System View File 14.
+Whether AQAR was placed before statu tory body ?
 No 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 10-Mar-2018 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Jai Narain Vyas University uses a welldesigned and uptodate Management Information System is known as IUMS (Integrated University Management System).
-The current modules utilized by university cover major operational aspects of the functioning of the university which includes online admission, examination, teaching nonteaching data, college affiliation, recruitment etc. IUMS implementation in university has helped university move towards the achievement of EGovernance and paperless office goals.
+Whether NAAC/or any other accredited interacted with it to assess the functioning = , , No 16.
+Whether institutional data submitted to AISHE: Year of Submission Date of Submission Yes 2017 13-May-2017 17.
+Does the Institution have Management Information System?
+Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Jai Narain Vyas University uses a well designed and up to date Management Information System, known as IUMS (Integrated University Management System).
+The current modules utilized by the university cover major operational aspects of the functioning of the university which include online admission, examination, teaching nonteaching data, college affiliation, recruitment, etc. IUMS implementation in university has helped the university move towards the achievement of EGovernance and paperless office goals.